-Are you a first time mom ready to navigate the nine months of pregnancy?
+Are you a first-time mom who is ready to navigate the nine months of pregnancy?
 Congratulations!
-This journey is one that is unlike any other, full of excitement, nerves and preparation . . . not to mention nausea, back aches, a growing belly and so much more.
+This journey is unlike any other, full of excitement, nerves, and preparation . . . not to mention nausea, backaches, a growing belly, and so much more.

 While not all pregnancies are the same, many symptoms and emotions are.
 Here’s an inside look at each pregnancy trimester for first-time mamas.

 The good news is that you’re not alone in these feelings!
-All moms to be are going through these exact same thoughts and so many more.
-To give yourself the best inside look at what to expect throughout pregnancy, do some research.
-There are tons of great apps to help follow you through your pregnancy–try the Glow Nurture app.
+All moms-to-be are going through these same thoughts and so many more.
+Do some research to give yourself the best inside look at what to expect throughout pregnancy.
+There are tons of great apps to help follow you through your pregnancy—try the Glow Nurture app.
 Not only are they spot-on with symptoms and major development milestones for baby, but they help you get excited and connect you to other mamas.

 Now, we can’t talk about the first trimester without talking about those early pregnancy symptoms.
-Yes, everyone’s favorite part of pregnancy — the nausea, sore breasts, headaches, exhaustion, and did I mention the nausea?
-While not everyone’s experience is the same, some combination of these symptoms typically appears and has you looking forward to that 13 week mark.
+Yes, everyone’s favorite part of pregnancy: nausea, sore breasts, headaches, fatigue.
+And did I mention nausea?
+While not everyone’s experience is the same, some combination of these symptoms typically appears and has you looking forward to that 13-week mark.

 Speaking of growth, now is a good time to invest in maternity clothing if you haven’t already.
-From staple items such as a belly band or maternity leggings to cute items that you can wear to your baby shower, there’s plenty of options and price ranges to get you through the remainder of your pregnancy.
+From staple items such as a belly band or maternity leggings to cute things that you can wear to your baby shower.
+There are plenty of options and price ranges to get you through the remainder of your pregnancy.

-Once you make your way into the third trimester, one thing is certain, you are not able to hide your pregnancy any more — and you shouldn’t!
+Once you make your way into the third trimester, one thing is sure, you are not able to hide your pregnancy anymore — and you shouldn’t!